AwesomenessXP/sketchpad/README.md

-# sketchpad
+# Sketch Pad
-learning more about JS and DOM
+- learning more about JS and DOM

+# What I Learned:
+- implementing a click and drag motion to simulate writing
+    -